 Teaching English in the Czech Republic has been one of the most intensive learning experiences of my life!
 The demands are huge, but so are the rewards.

-At 0.00 a.m. (midnight) on Friday December 21st, 2007, celebrations were held along the Czech borders for the lifting of checks following Schengen expansion.
+At midnight on Friday, December 21st, 2007, celebrations were held along the Czech borders for the lifting of checks following Schengen expansion.
 The Czech Republic joined the passport-free Schengen Area along with eight other new EU member states.

 In the past, many non-EU residents came in on visitors' visas to live and work as English teachers, leaving the country just before the 6-month expiry date to renew their visas either in Vienna or Bratislava (the nearest Czech embassies abroad) before returning to continue teaching.
 However, the situation has changed with the removal of EU borders.